hannibal002/SkyHanni/docs/INSTALLING.md

 *If you have any other questions about the mod, please read our #faq before asking in #support for help.*

 > **Important note**
 > Never run files sent to you via Discord or other messaging apps.
-Only download from official sources like Modrinth or GitHub
+Only download from official sources like Modrinth or GitHub.
+Be careful with GitHub, especially less popular repositories.
 *This guide was last updated on July 4th, 2026.*